 The best yet from Samsung.

-The Note 10+ is missing a 3.5mm jack, but it has a ton of new features that make it one of the most exciting phones of 2019.
+The Note 10+ is missing a 3.5mm jack, but it has a ton of new features that make it one exciting to use.
 The edge-to-edge design makes for an immersive experience when gaming, you get the latest internal hardware, and there's a 4,300mAh battery with 45W wired charging.
 You also get four cameras at the back, 12GB of RAM as standard, and a host of new software features.